codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 Helm can install a chart either in the package (`.tgz`) or unpackaged form (tree of files) to a Kubernetes cluster right away.
 Thus, the most minimal Helm pipeline has only two steps:

-1. Checkout from git a Helm chart described in uncompressed files
+1. Checkout from git a Helm chart described in uncompressed files.
-1. Install this chart to a Kubernetes cluster
+1. Install this chart to a Kubernetes cluster.

 {% include image.html
 lightbox="true"